✅ At pick up, confirm with client if package contains age-restricted items (e.g. alcohol🍷 , tobacco🚬,)

 Why Challenge 25?

-To help you complete these deliveries safely, and within the law, couriers working with the Stuart platform have to abide by the Challenge 25 policy.
+To help you complete the deliveries of age-restricted safely, and within the law, couriers working with the Stuart platform have to abide by the Challenge 25 policy.

 What do I have to do?

-When you pick up an order, check the receipt to make yourself aware if an age restricted item is included and take the following steps to ensure that the customer you deliver to is over the legal age.
+When you pick up an order, check with the client or on the receipt to make yourself aware if an age restricted item is included and take the following steps to ensure that the customer you deliver to is over the legal age.

 - European Union photo-card driving licence